Quantum scale estimation: Examples

-Let $H = \sum_\varepsilon \varepsilon \ketbra{\varepsilon}$ be the Hamiltonian for a quantum probe---the `thermometer'---which is in weak thermal contact with another system whose temperature $\Theta = T$ we wish to estimate \cite{correa2015, mehboudi2019}.
-If the probe is fully equilibrated, then it can be described with a thermal state
+Let $H = \sum_n \ketbra{n} \varepsilon_n$ be the Hamiltonian for a quantum probe---the `thermometer'---which is in weak thermal contact with another system whose temperature $\Theta = T$ we wish to estimate \cite{correa2015, mehboudi2019}.
+When the probe is fully equilibrated, it can be described by a thermal state

-As can be observed, the quantity $k_B \theta$ enters Eq.~\eqref{eq:thermal_state} only as an energy scale for the Hamiltonian $H$.
-Therefore, the formalism for quantum scale estimation in Sec.~\ref{sec:main_result} applies.